Customers’ Choice Program Helps the Journey Home

 “Music tends to reduce anxiety,” says Priscilla Ross, executive director of Cooley Dickinson VNA & Hospice, noting that the Journey Home program is very popular.
 “We receive many letters from families and patients thanking us for the music we provide.
 It’s a service that is hugely popular.”

-Priscilla was thrilled to receive for the first time last spring one of our Customers’ Choice Community Grants, noting then that she would use the $1,287 to support the music program and also fund the services of a harp player and reiki practitioner.
+Priscilla was thrilled to receive one of our Customers’ Choice Community Grants, noting then that she would use the $1,287 to support the music program and also fund the services of a harp player and reiki practitioner.

 “The grant helped fund services that are not covered by insurance,” she says.
 “That includes bedside care that is innovative and relaxing for both the patient and family members.
 These are all programs that were in great need of this help.”